menu icon

 ❔Commonly asked questions

-Why is my jajangmyeon bitter?
+Why does my jjajangmyeon taste bitter?

 🍽️More vegan noodles recipe

-• Vegan Pad See Ew
+Vegan Pad See Ew (with tofu)

-• Vegan Yakisoba with Tofu
+Vegan Yakisoba with Tofu

-• Shirataki Noodles Stir-fry
+Shirataki Noodles Stir-fry

-• Bami Goreng (Vegan)
+Indonesian Bami Goreng

-If you did make this recipe, do leave a rating and comment down below, we love hearing from you!
+If you made this recipe, leave a rating and comment below.
+We would love to hear from you!
 Subscribe to My Plantiful Cooking to get new recipes delivered straight to your inbox!
-Follow us on Instagram, Facebook and Pinterest to get the latest updates. 😉
+Follow us on Instagram, Facebook, and Pinterest to get the latest updates. 😉

 📖 Recipe